klnusbaum/UDJ-Desktop-Client/README.md

 ## Questions/Comments?

-If you have any questions or comments, feel free to post them to the [UDJ mailing list][mailing].
+If you have any questions or comments, please join us in the
+\#udj irc channel in irc.freenode.net

 [home]:https://www.udjplayer.com
 [server]:https://github.com/klnusbaum/UDJ-Server